 Given that the course of a (drag) hunt is no longer a matter of chance, there is no necessity for a drag hunt to run through our reserves.
 The route of any drag course can and should avoid the small area of Dorset Wildlife Trust reserves, so eliminating the risk of incidental damage and disturbance to wildlife and habitat that such activity may cause.

 The legitimate practice of drag hunting can take place in the hugely greater area of the wider (non-nature reserve) countryside.
-Any application made by a hunt for consent to lay a trail across our nature reserves is thus refused.
+Any application made by a hunt for consent to lay a route across our nature reserves is thus refused.